 If your dog has not shown signs of an allergic reaction to these ingredients, it is usually recommended that they are given a grain-inclusive diet because of the beneficial ingredients that grains include.
 However, if your dog does show these symptoms year-round, and you have ruled out all other possible causes of the symptoms, or your veterinarian has advised that you feed a grain-free diet, there is a good selection of grain-free foods available.

 Some ingredients found in dog food are considered controversial.
 The two primary ingredients we found to be common in these foods were as follows:

 The Cane Corso is a giant dog breed.
 As a puppy, this means that he will have a sizable appetite to meet his muscle growth requirements.
 You should ensure that you choose a good quality food that contains the right levels of protein, fat, and carbohydrates, and that includes essential ingredients like omega fatty acids.

 Some foods include additional vitamin supplements, as well as ingredients like probiotics, and it can be a good idea to ensure that minerals are chelated because this makes it easier for your puppy to ingest the good ingredients and to benefit from the minerals.

-During our testing, we found that the Taste of the Wild High Prairie Puppy Dry Dog Food offered the best overall quality thanks to its grain-free formula and high-quality ingredients, while the IAMS ProActive Health Smart Puppy Dry Dog Food offered the best value for money thanks to its low price and its combination of meat and animal-based protein ingredients.
-Finally, Ollie Fresh Dog Food is an amazing premium option with carefully designed, well-balanced fresh recipes.
+During our testing, we found that Ollie Fresh Dog Food is our pick for best overall with its carefully designed, well-balanced fresh recipes.
+IAMS ProActive Health Smart Puppy Dry Dog Food offered the best value for money thanks to its low price and its combination of meat and animal-based protein ingredients, while Taste of the Wild High Prairie Puppy Dry Dog Food is our third choice thanks to its grain-free formula and high-quality ingredients.
 We hope you’ve been able to find the best food for Cane Corso puppies from our list that fits your budget and your dog’s needs.